June 1 STRATEGY

 To be a leader, you should need to have certain attributes.
 One of these is integrity.
 To have integrity, you cannot have divided loyalties or competing agendas.
 A lack of integrity will destroy your credibility as a leader.
 It would be best if you lived what you talk.
 To be a Christian leader, this is also a must.
 It would be best if you lived out what you talk about.
 This gives you credibility when you speak.
 People will respect and follow your integrity.
 To influence people, your life should reflect exactly what you say.
 Then people will follow you.
 Do you practice what you preach?

 Another prerequisite to being a leader is to know your “stuff.”
 A huge part of leading is teaching others how to do their job well.
 This requires time and effort in learning about your job.
 You can’t teach what you don’t know.
 A lack of knowledge will make any leader ineffective.
 As Christian leaders, we should spend time and effort getting to know God and the Bible.
 Then we can lead and teach others.
 Again you can’t teach what you don’t know.
 People will benefit as we share what we have learned about God.
 Are you growing in your knowledge of God?

 The Lord knows the days of the blameless, and their inheritance will be forever.

-Every team wants to have momentum on their side, but there is no set way of achieving it.
-Momentum usually occurs when a player does what he has trained to do and gets the desired results.
+Everyone wants to have momentum on their side, but there is no set way of achieving it.
+Momentum usually occurs when people do what they have been trained to do.
 It doesn’t happen by accident.
-It only rewards those who have put in the work and are ready for the moment.
+However, momentum only rewards those who have put in the work and are ready for the moment.
 As a Christian, we should be even more diligent in our preparation.
-There will come a moment when our preparation will make a difference.
+There will come a moment when our preparation will make the difference.
 When we do what we have prepared to do and see the results in someone else’s life, this will encourage us to keep working.
 Do you have momentum in your life?

 2 Kings 3:1-4:17